 SECTION 1.
 Standing committees shall include the following:

 SECTION 3.
 The chairman of each committee shall be appointed by the President.
 Such chairman shall have the power to name such committee members as he deems necessary and shall reserve the right to replace any member of his committee who does not, in his opinion, satisfactorily carry out the duties assigned to him.
-Likewise, the President has the right to dismiss any committee chairman for cause.
+Likewise, the President has the right to dismiss any committee chairman for verifiable cause.
+(Amended 08/2018)

 SECTION 5.
 The duties of the NASG committees shall be as set forth in the By-Laws.